zenstreamz/AIOStreams/README.md

 - **DEFAULT_MEDIAFUSION_TIMEOUT**
    - Type: number
    - Default: 15000
    - Description: The default timeout value for MediaFusion in milliseconds.

+- **DEFAULT_EASYNEWS_TIMEOUT**
+   - Type: number
+   - Default: 15000
+   - Description: The default timeout value for the easynews addon in milliseconds

+- **DEFAULT_EASYNEWS_PLUS_TIMEOUT**
+   - Type: number
+   - Default: 15000
+   - Description: The default timeout value for the easynews+ addon in milliseconds

 - **SHOW_DIE**
    - Type: boolean